isomerpages/iras-taxacademy/pages/Law 101 for Tax Professionals Series.md

 <h4><strong><sub>16 Jan 2025 | 3.00 p.m. to 5.00 p.m.</sub></strong></h4>
 <h4><strong>Overview of 2024 Tax Cases</strong></h4>
 <p></p>
-<p>Join us in this webinar as Mr Vikna Rajah, Partner and Executive Committee
+<p>Join us in this webinar as Mr <a href="https://www.linkedin.com/in/vikna-rajah/" rel="noopener nofollow" target="_blank">Vikna Rajah</a>, Partner
-Member, Head of Tax &amp; Trust at Rajah &amp; Tann Singapore LLP shares insights on four notable tax cases from 2024.
+and Executive Committee Member, Head of Tax &amp; Trust at Rajah &amp;
+Tann Singapore LLP shares insights on four notable tax cases from 2024.
 Gain valuable perspectives on these recent rulings and their potential implications for Singapore's tax landscape.</p>
 <p>Cases to be discussed:</p>
 <ul data-tight="true" class="tight">
 <li>